dipeshpandya/classification-challenge/README.md

 # Project to demonstrate and compare performance of different machine learning models.

-## Detecting spam emails using supervisoed learning models
+## Detecting spam emails using supervised learning models

 The project demonstrates methods used for supervised learning and compares accuracy score of two methods used in the code.
 We will go through following steps to evaluate the performance